rizac/web-KPI-memo/README.md

       }
 ```

-The above renames and compresses (`compress`) any `*.log` file every day (`daily`) only if the log file is non empty (`notifempty`),
-eventually deleting it after 14 days (`rotate 14`).
 If you need to extract yearly-based KPIs, i.e., run analytics on the logs of the last year, then
 you could set `rotate 365` or, to keep less files, set `weekly` instead of `daily` and `rotate 55` (or any number >=54).

-In any case, be careful not to create a huge amount of log files (this also depends on your web service traffic).
+In any case, remember that the main goal of logrotate is to optimize the amount of log files and space.
+If your site has a high
+traffic, be careful with the settings.

-Please **[read the man page of logrotate](https://linux.die.net/man/8/logrotate)** for further info.
+Please [**read the man page of logrotate**](https://linux.die.net/man/8/logrotate) for further info.

 ### Download GeoIP Database